SampleEnvironment/SECoP/protocol/specification/buildingblocks.rst

      :related issue: :issue:`008 Groups and Hierarchy`

 ``"meaning"``
-    tuple, with the following two elements:
+    A dictionary regarding the module meaning.
+The information is provieded in a machine readable format
+    1. ``"link"``

+    2. ``"key"``

-    1.  a string from an extensible list of predefined meanings:
+    3.  ``"function"``:a string from an extensible list of predefined meanings:

         * ``"temperature"``   (the sample temperature)
         * ``"temperature_regulation"`` (to be specified only if different from 'temperature')